SpineML/spineml.github.io/simulators/damson/index.md

 ![dam]

 DAMSON is a functional emulator for SpiNNaker architecture which aims to achieve 1 million low power interconnected ARM cores.
-DAMSON emulates both the fixed point precision and event driven operation of SpiNNaker using an event driven from of C.
+DAMSON emulates both the fixed point precision and event driven operation of SpiNNaker using an event driven form of C.

 Simulating SpineML with DAMSON
 ------------------------------